July 1, 2018(reposted on August 4, 2018)

 Most of ex-bishop Lawrence's followers have no idea who Bishop Griswold was, much less that he was a devout Christian and humble leader, who made the mistake of adhering to the Biblical admonition of "turning the other cheek" when it came rabid right-wing critics who used him as a punching bag.

-If Mr. Lewis had wanted to be fair and straightforward with those who look to him for truth, he at least would have include this statement by Bishop Griswold in his diatribes: "Because Christ is the Word of God, it is Christ who addresses us through the word of Holy Scripture.
+If Mr. Lewis had wanted to be fair and straightforward with those who look to him for truth, he at least would have included this statement by Bishop Griswold in his diatribes: "Because Christ is the Word of God, it is Christ who addresses us through the word of Holy Scripture.
 Indeed the Bible broadly conceived is a sacrament: it is alive and active, sharper than a two edged sword because Christ is alive and active and truly present in the scriptural word."

 Lawrencians 6.c “It’s true that we live in a nuanced, multicultural world, but traditional Anglicans believe in the authority of Scripture.
 For us, a belief in Christ is fundamental to the faith, not one of several optional paths to salvation.
 It is why we are Anglicans, rather than Unitarians or Buddhists or Hindus or something else.”